Benefits of Shared Mailboxes

 Shared Mailbox Access via Outlook Desktop App

-When an Admin delegates a shared mailbox to you it will normally appear in your Outlook Desktop App automatically, you won’t have to do anything to activate it but it may take up to an hour to appear.
+An Admin can delegate a shared mailbox to you such that it will add itself to your Outlook Desktop App automatically, you won’t have to do anything to activate it but it may take up to an hour to appear.
 For instant access you can use the Outlook Web Access option above until the mailbox appears in your Outlook Desktop App.
+This is known as "automapping" and is generally not recommended as the shared mailbox by default will merge into your OST and could cause issues with the file size of the OST file and may also cause search issues.

 Was this article helpful?